Methodist Episcopal Church, South: Civil War

 The statistics for 1859 showed the MEC,S had as enrolled members some 511,601 whites and 197,000 blacks (nearly all of whom were slaves), and 4,200 Indians.
 In 1858 MEC,S operated 106 schools and colleges.

 The American Civil War resulted in widespread destruction of property, including church buildings and institutions, but it was marked by a series of strong revivals that began in General Robert E. Lee's army and spread throughout the region.
 Chaplains tended the wounded after the battles.
-John Berry McFerrin (1807-1887) recalled:
+John Berry McFerrin (1807–1887) recalled:

 African Americans

 After the Civil War, when African American slaves gained freedom, many left the Methodist Episcopal Church, South.
 They joined either the independent black denominations of the African Methodist Episcopal Church founded in Philadelphia or the African Methodist Episcopal Zion Church founded in New York, but some also joined the (Northern) Methodist Episcopal Church, which planted new congregations in the South.
 The two independent black denominations both sent missionaries to the South after the war to aid freedmen, and attracted hundreds of thousands of new members, from both Baptists and Methodists, and new converts to Christianity.
 Out of 200,000 African-American members in the MEC,S in 1860, by 1866 only 49,000 remained.

-in 1870, most of the remaining African-American members of the MEC,S split off on friendly terms with white colleagues to form the Colored Methodist Episcopal Church, now the Christian Methodist Episcopal Church, taking with them $1.5 million in buildings and properties.
+in 1870, most of the remaining African-American members of the MEC,S split off on friendly terms with white colleagues to form the Colored Methodist Episcopal Church, (Christian Methodist Episcopal Church since 1954), taking with them $1.5 million in buildings and properties.
 The new denomination avoided the Republican politics of the AME and AME Zion congregations.
 It had more than 3,000 churches, more than 1,200 traveling preachers, 2,500 church-based preachers, about 140,000 members, and held 22 annual conferences, presided over by four bishops.